Costume-Quest-Modding/Costume-Quest-PC-Save-Editor/README.md

 # Costume-Quest-PC-Save-Editor
 A Python GUI save editor/viewer for the Costume Quest PC Steam release.
 Must use an existing save file otherwise saving is disabled.

+_Note: Currently, DLC save files are not supported.
+This will most likely be supported in the future._

 ## Current Features
 - Save As... to a .json, .txt or a regular binary file.
 - Save Backups.